papoanaya/monitor_newlisp/README.md

 * bb-base: Set of xymon base scripts in newlisp.
 * bb-mysql: Set of xymon mysql monitoring scripts in newlisp.
-* bb-wx: Newlisp script that collects data from the National Weather Service for xymon.
+* bb-wx: Newlisp script that collects data from Weather Underground.
 * bb-zebra: Newlisp script to collect data from a trendnet router.
 * bb-lighttp: Newlisp script to collect data from lighttpd using the server-status address.